spatialos/gdk-for-unity/docs/modules/mobile/setup-android.md

 ## Prepare your physical device

-If you want to launch your game on a physical device, you need to
+If you want to launch your game on a physical device, you need to:

 1. Ensure you have USB debugging enabled on it.
 See the [Android developer documentation](https://developer.android.com/studio/debug/dev-options#enable) for guidance.
 1. Connect the mobile device to your computer using a USB cable.
 You might get a pop-up window on the device asking you to allow USB debugging.
 Select **Yes**.